-The FOI Act requires every public authority to have a publication scheme whereby they routinely make information available to the public.
+The Freedom of Information (FOI) Act requires every public authority to have a publication scheme in whch they routinely make information available to the public.

 The menus below represent the different classes of information.
-For each requirement we provide the required information on this page, a link to where the information is held on our website, a direct download to the information or an explanation as to why it is not available.
+We provide the required information on this page, a link to where the information is held on our website, a direct download to the information or an explanation of why it is not available.

 Information about the services we offer, including leaflets, guidance and newsletters.